|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Ryan, age 15, had been sexually abused by his father when he was 10.
 Since then, he has had a recurring dream of being chased through a house.
 Ryan stated, "While running, I lock doors and close all the windows as someone from outside tries to get in."
 After being in group therapy for five months, Ryan's dream had changed.
 He said, "One night, I let the person outside in the house.
 It was my father.
 When he came in, I just stood there looking at him.
 I got bigger and bigger, and he got smaller and smaller.
 I was no longer afraid of him.
 I turned and walked away from him."

 Though Ryan realizes that he still has much more healing, the alteration in his dream indicates a giant step forward in his recovery.

 ♦ The Rules Exercise

 As you know, rules are a good measure of how open and stable a family system is.
 An open family system will be able to change their rules according to situations.
 In a closed family system, one which breeds negative experiences, rules are more demanding and unbendable.

 I have found good questions to consider while going through the Rules exercise are: Who made the rules?
 How adaptable were the rules?
 How were they enforced?
 Which rules have you kept in your adult life and how have they affected you as an adult?
 Noting such details helps to discern how the early familial interactions have an effect on the adult today.
 Can you think of your Renee that might benefit from a "Rules" exercise?

-On this track, we discussed three types of dreams: trauma dreams, freedom dreams, and resolution dreams, as well as the Rules exercise.
+In this section, we discussed three types of dreams: trauma dreams, freedom dreams, and resolution dreams, as well as the Rules exercise.

-On the next track, we will discuss the child's feelings of guilt and responsibility and the child's beliefs in the treatment of the child victim.
+In the next section, we will discuss the child's feelings of guilt and responsibility and the child's beliefs in the treatment of the child victim.
 We will also look at the use of externalizing abusive messages.